In the United Kingdom, more than 29 million people over the age of 16 drink alcohol each year [1].

 - Medication

 NHS treatment is provided on an outpatient basis and is free of charge.
-Offering greater flexibility, NHS treatment requires less commitment than private rehab treatment does.
+Offering greater flexibility, NHS treatment requires less commitment than private rehab treatment.

 Private Rehabs and Treatment